alsmola/nopassword/README.md

 You can set up a signin form with the `send_login_email` route and a request parameter named `email`.

-If you don't already have email configuerd, create a config/email.yml with your mail server settings.
+If you don't already have email configured, create a config/email.yml with your mail server settings.

     defaults: &defaults
       email_server_address: [YOUR MAIL SERVER]